 We all love to eat pasta but when do you add salt?
 Some people add salt right after they’ve added the pasta to the water but this can actually cause pitting to your stainless steel pot surface because the salt takes longer to dissolve in cold water and sits on the surface.
 So the general rule is to add salt to the water only after it has come to a boil.

 How To Clean Stainless Steel Cookware If Food Sticks

-If you do have food that stuck to your pan, don’t worry, it’s easy to clean.
-The first thing you want to do while the pan is still warm, is clean the stainless steel pan using paper towel.
-Remove any crumbs or bits that you are able too.
+If you do have food that is stuck to your pan, don’t worry, it’s easy to clean.
+The first thing you want to do while the pan is still warm is clean the stainless steel pan using a paper towel.
+Remove any crumbs or bits that you are able to.
 Use tongs if you have to.

 After a few minutes, use a spatula or wooden spoon to scrape off any remaining food.
 If there is still food stuck on, you can repeat the process.

-Personally I avoid using dishwasher to clean my stainless steel cookware because dishwashing detergents can be a bit harsh and it also leaves water marks.
+Personally, I avoid using a dishwasher to clean my stainless steel cookware because dishwashing detergents can be a bit harsh and also leave water marks.
 I prefer to hand wash my stainless steel cookware with warm soapy water and then dry it off with a clean towel.

 Stainless Steel is a Popular cookware material